FormShantonu/NodeJs/node_interview_note.md

 When we require some CUP processing task like video editing application, this type of application singel threads can't perfrom well so for node js we avoid it.

+> What does the runtime environment mean in Node.js?

+The Node.js runtime is the software stack responsible for installing your web service's code and its dependencies and running your service.

+> What is the defference between runtime environment and framework?

+* Runtime env primarily focusing on nasesary infrastructure for code execution.
+* framework are provide a development env for inbuild coding structure, libraries which will hapl developer productivity.

 > Node js Vs Php

 1. Non-blocking, Asynchronous Architecture: Node.js uses an event-driven, non-blocking I/O model.
 This makes it particularly suitable for applications that require handling a large number of concurrent connections, such as real-time applications, chat applications, and streaming services.
 PHP traditionally follows a blocking approach, which can limit its performance in highly concurrent scenarios.